Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

   ```csharp
   services.AddTetraPakJwtBearerAssertion();
   ```
-  This will inject the necessary middleware to your API for Tetra Pak flavoured [JWT Bearer Assertion][tetra-pak-aspnet-api-readme-jwt-bearer-assertion]
+  This will inject the necessary middleware to your API for Tetra Pak flavoured [JWT Bearer Assertion][md-terms-jwt-bearer-assertion]

 4. Add this line to the `Configure` method: